 You’re really upset that things aren’t going the way you wanted in your relationship.
 Sometimes you think of leaving to teach your boyfriend a lesson.
 Everyone has heard the quote claiming that absence makes the heart grow fonder.
 But, I’m sure “out of sight, out of mind” also rings a bell.

 See the problem is, it seems like everyone wants to leave to teach the other person a lesson.
-Although it can be very satisfying to see someone scramble when you’re gone, it’s not about them.
-It’s about you.
-Stop thinking of doing it for them and do it for yourself.
+It can be very satisfying to see someone scramble when you’re gone.
+But this time shouldn’t be about them.
+It’s about you so stop thinking of them and do it for yourself.

 Some of you are probably thinking that would never happen.
 You know you will miss them greatly.
-That’s fine too because maybe you are meant to be.
-But at least you took the time to realize it.
+That’s fine too, but at least you took the time to realize it.
 You can now have a conversation about your realization and discuss what you are both going to do to fix the relationship.
 In this case, absence did make the heart grow fonder.

 We all know that emotions are hard to control.
 Sometimes we don’t know why we feel the way we do, we just do.
 So honestly, you cannot predict how distance will make you feel.
-We’ve seen it break relationships and we’ve also seen people get their act together once they felt it slipping away.
+We’ve seen it break relationships and we’ve also seen people get their act together once they feel something good slipping away.

-This is why you have to take the break for yourself and only yourself.
+Either way, you have to take the break for yourself.
 If you are not happy then take a step back.
 When you separate yourself from the situation you will start to evaluate what is important.
 You will have a better understanding if something is worth fixing or better forgotten.